 Keto Flu

 The benefits of ketosis can be wide-ranging.
 Many people report stepping into heightened clarity, more sustained energy levels, and notable weight loss.
 Yet it’s not without concerns.
 Drastic dietary shifts can have side effects – from the mild ‘keto flu’ to more concerning lipid profile changes.
 My lipid profile actually improved although it’s not unusual to take one or two panels to see improvement.
 Don’t let one bad lipid panel deter you.
-Most people that experience the Keto flu can supplement with electrolytes and some salt to lesson the effects.
+Most people who experience the Keto flu can supplement with electrolytes and some salt to lessen the effects.
 The Keto flu is a temporary state.

 It’s A Lifestyle Change

-While Keto stands out for its high-fat, low-carb guidelines, it parts ways with other popular diets that might rely more on calorie counts or a balance of all macronutrients.
+While Keto stands out for its high-fat, low-carb guidelines, it part ways with other popular diets that might rely more on calorie counts or a balance of all macronutrients.
 Understanding ketosis helps you see why Keto isn’t just ‘low carb’ — it’s about transforming how your body generates energy.

 Keto Practicalities: Daily Carb Intake and Meal Planning